- Cash Management

 The Ins and Outs

 So, what determines whether a business’ cash flow is positive or negative?
-According to Sherwin, many banks break it down into three categories consisting of operating activities, investing activities and financing activities.
-In addition, Sherwin stresses that reporting also plays a critical role.
+According to Dornfeldt, many banks break it down into three categories consisting of operating activities, investing activities and financing activities.
+In addition, Dornfeldt stresses that reporting also plays a critical role.

 We take a closer look at each area here: